PlexiBot/documentation/commands/admin/clean.md

 # `+clean` command
-This command allow you to clean messages from a channel.
+This command allows you to clean messages from a channel.

 ## Syntax
 ```